jumpetron/tourism-or-delivery-website-client-side/README.md

 ##Explore The Best Parts of The World
-Gateway to the most desirable places in the world.
-Including Dubai, Malaysia, Paris, Greece, Bali, and more.
+<li>Gateway to the most desirable places in the world.
+Including Dubai, Malaysia, Paris, Greece, Bali, and more.</li>

 ##Unleash The Unseen
 <li>A new place is like a teaser box!
 Apart from merely roaming around the overrated crowded places, explore the unseen beauty of every place with us.</li>